chipsalliance/i3c-core/doc/source/controller_overview.md

 The I3C Controller supports the detection and servicing of In-Band Interrupts (IBIs) initiated by target devices.
 The controller can recognize and process these interrupts whether they are raised during a Bus Available condition or during arbitrable address headers.

+#### IBI Rejection and DAT Lookup
+Before accepting an IBI, the controller validates the request against the target's Device Address Table (DAT) entry.
+When a target drives its dynamic address onto the bus during an IBI request, the controller utilizes a **reverse lookup table** to quickly resolve this dynamic address back to the target's specific DAT index.

+Once the corresponding DAT entry is retrieved, the controller checks its configuration fields to decide whether to acknowledge (ACK) or reject (NACK) the interrupt.
+The IBI is automatically rejected if the bitwise condition `IBI_REJECT | ~IBI_PAYLOAD` is met.
+Specifically:
+* **`IBI_REJECT`:** If this field is set (`1`), the controller explicitly rejects all IBI requests from this target.
+* **`~IBI_PAYLOAD`:** If the `IBI_PAYLOAD` field is clear (`0`), the controller will also reject the IBI, ensuring that targets not explicitly authorized to send payload data are denied.

+#### IBI Data Packing
-When an IBI is processed, the controller writes the resulting data into the `PIOCONTROL.IBI_PORT` CSR.
+When an accepted IBI is processed, the controller writes the resulting data into the `PIOCONTROL.IBI_PORT` CSR.
 To ensure efficient reading by the host software, the IBI data is packed into the 32-bit port in the following sequence:

 1. **IBI Status Descriptor:** The first 32-bit word (DWORD) written to the port is always the IBI Status Descriptor.
 This descriptor contains vital metadata about the interrupt, including the `data_length` (in bytes) of the incoming payload as well as the dynamic address of the target issuing the IBI.